pzb/documents/docs/BR.md

 **Subject**: The natural person, device, system, unit, or Legal Entity identified in a Certificate as the Subject.
 The Subject is either the Subscriber or a device under the control and operation of the Subscriber.

 **Subject Identity Information**: Information that identifies the Certificate Subject.
-Subject Identity Information does not include a domain name listed in the subjectAltName extension or the Subject commonName field.
+Subject Identity Information does not include dnQualifier attributes in Distinguished Names, commonName attributes in Distinguished Names, dNSName Subject Alternative Names, iPAddress Subject Alternative Names, or SRVName Subject Alternative Names.

 **Subordinate CA**: A Certification Authority whose Certificate is signed by the Root CA, or another Subordinate CA.